Hill Giants

 approach.
 Players universally love

 that kind of thing.
-Here
+Here is a guide

 for making very cheap miniature